Macon County, Alabama: Government

 Macon County has been overwhelmingly Democratic for most of the past century and a quarter.
 Apart from the "dealignment" era between 1948 and 1972, and Herbert Hoover in the highly controversial 1928 election, no Republican has won so much as twenty percent of the county's vote in the past century.
 No Republican has obtained a majority in that time span, although Dwight D. Eisenhower won a narrow plurality in 1956.
+Although Donald Trump in 2024 was able to crack 20% of the vote for the first time since Nixon in 1972, Macon County was still the most Democratic county in Alabama in that election.

 In the elections of 1980, Macon was the most Democratic county in the nation while in 1984 it was the most Democratic outside of the District of Columbia.
 Macon County was only 0.02 percent shy of this in 1992, when it gave both George H. W. Bush his smallest proportion outside of the District of Columbia and independent Ross Perot his smallest vote share in any county nationwide.

 The Sheriff of Macon County is Andre Brunson, who also was the former strength coach at Tuskegee University.